 Section 6.11 Resignation: Except as otherwise required by law, a director may resign from the Board at any time by giving notice in writing to the Board.
 Such resignation shall take effect at the time specified therein, and unless otherwise specified therein, no acceptance of such resignation shall be necessary to make it effective.

 Section 6.12 Vacancies: Any vacancy occurring in the Board members shall be filled by a majority vote of the remaining Board members.
 A director elected to fill a vacancy shall be elected for the unexpired term of his or her predecessor in office.

 Section 6.15 Absence/Abandonment: Each Board member is expected to communicate with the Board in advance of all Board meetings if she/he is unable to attend or participate by conference telephone or other agreed-upon means of communication or if life-circumstances are interfering with his/her ability to fulfill the obligations of her/his role.
-If a board member is absent from two (2) successive Board meetings without notice or fails to fulfill assigned responsibilities for a 30 day period, the board may vote on whether the absent member shall be deemed to have resigned due to non-participation.
+If a board member is absent from two (2) successive Board meetings without notice or fails to fulfill assigned responsibilities, per policy, for a 30 day period, the board may vote on whether the absent member shall be deemed to have resigned due to non-participation.
 If the Board votes that the absent member has resigned due to non-participation, the absent member will be notified by both email and certified letter of the Board’s decision.

 Section 6.16 Voting: Each Board member shall have one vote except for the immediate past president.
 All voting at meetings shall be done personally and no proxy shall be allowed.

 ARTICLE VII - EXECUTIVE DIRECTOR AND STAFF